DevOps Weekly Update

 ENHANCEMENTS:

-• azurerm_app_configuration - add support for the data_plane_proxy_authentication_mode and data_plane_proxy_private_link_delegation_enabled properties (#28712)
+• azurerm_kubernetes_cluster - add support for the api_server_access_profile.virtual_network_integration_enabled and api_server_access_profile.subnet_id properties (#30559)

 BUG FIXES: